pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

                                         Do not reuse an ``initialization_vector``
                                         with a given ``key``.

     :param bytes tag: The tag bytes to verify during decryption.
-Must be provided for decryption, but is ignored when encrypting.
+When encrypting this must be None.

     .. doctest::